 Self-employed individuals, as well as investors who do not have a steady source of revenue, should consider investing in lumpsum amounts.
 SIPs require depositing a fixed amount on a periodic basis; investors who rely on seasonal revenues may find it difficult to keep up with the payments of a systematic investment plan.

 Making a lumpsum investment at the start of a financial year can help an investor earn substantial tax benefits under Section 80C of the Income Tax Act, up to Rs.
 1.5 Lakh from the total taxable income, which can be filed with Income Tax return.
 It allows greater returns as well for long-term investments in ELSS.

 You should carefully consider a few factors like your financial goal before you choose to make a one-time investment or go for systematic investment plans.
 These factors include –

 The primary difference between lumpsum investment and SIPs are their varying degree of risks.
 SIPs come with better capital protection because you divest only a portion of your total corpus into the plan.
 For example, if you invest Rs.
 1,20,000 in a financial year, you only have to pay Rs.
 10,000 every month in SIP.
 It spreads the entire investment and reduces the risk involved.

-Borrowers with a higher risk appetite can opt for one-time investment, as it divests the total amount into market all in one go.
+Borrowers with higher risk appetite can opt for a one-time investment, as it divests the total amount into the market all in one go.
 It also promises considerably better returns than other policies.

-In both cases the returns from these funds depends on the present market conditions.
+In both cases, the returns from these funds depend on the present market conditions.
 SIPs usually perform better in unfavourable markets, whereas lumpsum investments in ELSS draw higher returns when the market is in a steady condition.

 For example, if an investor deposits their entire capital in an investment plan of 3 years on 1st September 2017, all the units will mature on 1st September 2020 and will be available for withdrawal any time after that.